Gravitational Waves from Feebly Interacting Particles in a First Order Phase Transition: Framework

-Next, consider a particle $X$ present in the bath that is massless in the false vacuum but obtains a mass $m$ in the true vacuum by virtue of its coupling to $s$.
-Energy conservation dictates that a massless $X$ particle with energy $E$ in the bath can cross into the bubble wall only if $\gamma_w\, E \gtrsim m$.
-The pressure on the bubble wall\,\footnote{Friction due to splitting radiation can be the dominant source of energy loss in the presence of a light gauge boson if the walls are extremely relativistic \cite{Bodeker:2017cim,Hoche:2020ysm,Azatov:2020ufh,Gouttenoire:2021kjv}.
-We assume that this contribution is negligible for the scenarios we consider.} due to a full thermal distribution of particles crossing into the bubble and becoming massive\, is \cite{Bodeker:2009qy}\,\footnote{We have dropped subleading terms of $\mathcal{O}(1/\gamma^2)$ \cite{Bodeker:2009qy}.} \be \mathcal{P}_{\text{max}}\approx \frac{1}{24}m^2 T^2 \,. \ee The free energy released in the transition, $\Delta V_T \, (\sim \Delta V)$, does not saturate ${\cal P}_{\rm max}$, i.e. $\Delta V < {\cal P}_{\rm max}$, for \be m > \sqrt{g_*^D\alpha} \,T\,, \ee where we have dropped an $\mathcal{O}(1)$ prefactor for simplicity.
-In this case, the latent energy released in the transition is entirely absorbed by an appropriate fraction of the $X$ particle population crossing into the bubble walls and becoming massive, and the bubble wall attains a steady-state, terminal velocity.
+Consider a particle $X$ in the bath that is massless in the false vacuum but obtains a mass $m$ in the true vacuum due to its coupling to $s$.
+A massless $X$ particle with energy $E$ can cross into the bubble wall only if $\gamma_w\, E \gtrsim m$.
+The pressure on the bubble wall\,\footnote{Friction due to splitting radiation \cite{Bodeker:2017cim,Hoche:2020ysm,Azatov:2020ufh,Gouttenoire:2021kjv} is subdominant as long as the gauge coupling $g' \lesssim {\cal O} (0.1)$ and the wall Lorentz factor $\gamma_w = {\cal O} (1)$, as is the case in our scenarios.} due to a full thermal distribution of particles crossing into the bubble and becoming massive\, is $\mathcal{P}_{\text{max}}\approx \frac{1}{24}m^2 T^2$ \cite{Bodeker:2009qy}.
+For $m>\sqrt{g_*^D\alpha} \,T$ (we dropped an $\mathcal{O}(1)$ prefactor for simplicity), we have $\Delta V < {\cal P}_{\rm max}$, and the released energy is entirely absorbed by an appropriate fraction of the $X$ population crossing into the bubble and becoming massive, resulting in a steady-state, terminal bubble wall velocity.

-For our numerical studies, we focus on three benchmark (BM) cases:
+For our numerical studies, we focus on three benchmark (BM) cases (which satisfy $\gamma T > m$):

-The GW signal we study in this paper is also realized for larger values of $m/T$, with a small fraction of the $X$ particle population entering the bubbles while the majority gets reflected; we choose $m/T\sim 1$ for our benchmark cases purely for convenience as this does not require us to keep track of the reflected population.
+Larger values of $m/T$ are also possible, with a smaller fraction of the $X$ population entering the bubbles while the majority gets reflected; we focus on $m/T\sim 1$ purely for convenience, as this does not require keeping track of the reflected population.